rsellers001/kaimsys/server/README.md

   - Handles conversations with the OpenAI Assistant
   - Parameters:
     - `message`: The user's message
-    - `primaryStandard`: The primary compliance standard selected (e.g., "NIST 800.53")
-    - `secondaryStandard`: (Optional) A secondary standard to compare with
     - `threadId`: (Optional) For continuing previous conversations

 - **POST /api/feedback**